Effective Date: January 10, 2019

 Information You Provide Us

-Ripple Europe Ltd collects certain information, including personal data, about you that you may provide to us for recruitment purposes, including:
+The Company collects and processes certain information, including personal data, about you that you may provide to us for recruitment purposes to the extent permitted under local law, including:

 • Contact information (such as your name, address, email address, and telephone number);